bgoonz/docs-collection/github/github/finding-security-vulnerabilities-and-errors-in-your-code/automatically-scanning-your-code-for-vulnerabilities-and-errors/running-codeql-code-scanning-in-a-container.md

 ---
 title: Running CodeQL code scanning in a container
-shortTitle: '{% data variables.product.prodname_code_scanning_capc %} in a container'
+shortTitle: "{% data variables.product.prodname_code_scanning_capc %} in a container"
-intro: 'You can run {% data variables.product.prodname_code_scanning %} in a container by ensuring that all processes run in the same container.'
+intro: "You can run {% data variables.product.prodname_code_scanning %} in a container by ensuring that all processes run in the same container."
-product: '{% data reusables.gated-features.code-scanning %}'
+product: "{% data reusables.gated-features.code-scanning %}"
 versions:
-  ghes: '2.22'
+  ghes: "2.22"
 topics:
   - Security
 redirect_from:
   - /github/finding-security-vulnerabilities-and-errors-in-your-code/running-codeql-code-scanning-in-a-container
 ---

 <!--See /content/code-security/secure-coding for the latest version of this article -->

 {% data reusables.code-scanning.beta %}